Alloy Artifacts

 Wrenches

-After the sneak preview in the previous section, we'll start reviewing the various wrench styles of the modern era.
+After the sneak preview in the previous section, we'll start reviewing the various wrench styles of the Modern Era.

 Open-End Wrenches

-Early "V" 1/2x9/16 Open-End Wrench
+Early Craftsman "V" 1/2x9/16 Open-End Wrench

 The forged-in "V" code on the shank was soon replaced by a stamped code on the wrench panel, as the next example illustrates.